SoftInstigate/restheart-website/learn/indexes.md

 HTTP/1.1 406 Not Acceptable

 {
-    "_embedded": {
-        "rh:exception": [
+    "_exceptions": [
         {
             "exception": "com.mongodb.MongoCommandException",
             "exception message": "Command failed with error 86: 'Trying to create an index with same name name with different key spec { name: -1 } vs existing spec { name: 1 }' on server 127.0.0.1:27017.
 The full response is { 'ok' : 0.0, 'errmsg' : 'Trying to create an index with same name name with different key spec { name: -1 } vs existing spec { name: 1 }', 'code' : 86 }"
         }
-        ]
-    },
+    ],
     "http status code": 406,
     "http status description": "Not Acceptable",
     "message": "error creating the index",